Alfreton Solar Farm: Site Assessment and Design

 Cultural Heritage and Archaeology

 There are no listed buildings or scheduled ancient monuments located within the site, and there are no Registered Parks and Gardens or Registered Historic Landscapes located within or immediately surrounding the site.
-There are a few Conservation Areas and several listed buildings in the wider locality but it has been considered that there would be little or no effect on them with the proposed mitigation measures.
+There are a few Conservation Areas and several listed buildings in the wider locality which have been considered through a Heritage Environment Assessment and a Geophysical Survey.
+It has been considered that there would be little or no effect on heritage assets with the proposed mitigation measures.
 It is also expected that most archaeological deposits in the area will have been removed through the open cast mining that used to be present on the site.

 Highways and Access

-Access to the site in the south is provided by the existing private road that serves the existing farm, accessed from B6013 and through Church St. Access to the northen site is available through the private road that exits directly to Pit Ln and access to the substation site is available directly from B6025.
+Construction will take six months.
+After that, on-site maintenance occurs only a few times per year with small 4×4-type vehicles.
+Access to the site in the south is provided by the existing private road that serves the existing farm, accessed from the B6013 and through Church St, which will also be used as construction accesses.
+During construction, however, the access on Church Street will only be utilized by smaller, rigid vehicles.
+An operational access to the northern site is available through the farmyard that exits directly to Pit Ln, but a temporary construction access will be used on the other side of the parcel, through an existing track that leads to the A61.
+Lastly, access to the substation site is available directly from B6025.
+Operational

-The site is close to the Alfreton Brook which causes very mild flooding.
-The site itself is located on Flood Risk Zone 1 areas, where the risk is at its lowest.
+The site is close to the Alfreton Brook, which causes very mild flooding; but the site itself is located on Flood Risk Zone 1 areas, where the risk is at its lowest.

 Aerial view of the location of the site